LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* Otherwise, delete evicted key from KVS without response, add into special case (invalid)
 	+ PUTREQ/DELREQ/PUTREQ_LARGE_CASE3:
 		* TODO: make snapshot
+	+ SCANREQ:
+		* TODO: Switch: split SCANREQ to the corresponding server based on key range
+		* TODO: Server: perform SCANREQ in snapshot of in-memory KVS and that of in-switch cache, and merge results
+		* TODO: Client: wait for all responses (each response carries # of splits)
 	+ TODO: snapshot for range query
 		* Make a snapshot when init or open
-		* Ensure that in each period of backup, kv snapshot can only be performance once
+		* Ensure that in each period of backup, kv snapshot can only be performed once
 			* Use std::atomic_flag: test_and_set & clear
 		* Steps of processing backup and making snapshot
 			* Set isbackup as true to disable server threads from touching per-thread special cases